sumin3/holbertonschool-low_level_programming/0x16-doubly_linked_lists/README.md

 # 0x16.
 C - Doubly linked lists
-ow-level programming & Algorithm ― Data structures and Algorithms
+Low-level programming & Algorithm ― Data structures and Algorithms

 ## Purpose
 To learn how to print, insert, delete, and find a node in double linked list